syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 ## SegmentSelection

 Segment Selection allows you to highlight a segment in a chart series.
-To enable a segment selection in a chart series, you have to set the [`EnableSegmentSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_EnableSegmentSelection) property to True.For highlighting a segment the  brush color can be set using [`SegmentSelectionBrush`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSelectionBrush) property.
+To enable a segment selection in a chart series, you have to set the [`EnableSegmentSelection`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html#Syncfusion_UI_Xaml_Charts_ChartSelectionBehavior_EnableSegmentSelection) property to True.
+For highlighting a segment the  brush color can be set using [`SegmentSelectionBrush`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SegmentSelectionBrush) property.

 **ColumnSeries**